Transcript Requests

 (410) 951-3701

-Registration for Summer and Fall 2025 begins on March 27, 2025.
-Priority registration for our Veteran/Military connected students is March 26, 2025.
+Registration for Winter and Spring 2026 begins on October 30, 2025.
+Priority registration for our Veteran/Military connected students is October 29, 2025.

 Before you Register: A "Department Advising Required" indicator (Code D15) was assessed to all current student accounts.
 This indicator means you must meet with your program advisor before attempting to register for your classes to assure your progress towards degree completion.
 Once you've been advised, your advisor will remove the hold, allowing your ability to self-enroll via EagleLINKS.
-There are also several campus wide pop-up registration events happening March 27-April 29.
+Additionally, there are also several campus wide pop-up registration events happening October 30-December 4.
 Please visit the Eagle Achievement Center-Advising page to view the schedule.

 Eagle Achievement Center-Advising

-Open registration for veterans, graduate students, undergraduate scholars and athletes
+Open registration for veterans/military connected students, graduate students, undergraduate scholars and athletes

-All previously mentioned students AND and Undergraduate students with 90+ earned credits
+All previously mentioned students AND Undergraduate students with 90+ earned credits

 All previously mentioned students AND Undergraduate students with 60 – 89 earned credits